TheRainbowPhoenix/PythonExtra/docs/reference/reset_boot.rst

 - Network sockets.
 Open TCP sockets are closed cleanly with respect to the other party.
 - Open files.
 The filesystem is left in a valid state.

-Some system state remains the same after a soft reset, including:

-- Any existing network connections (Ethernet, Wi-Fi, etc) remain active at the IP Network layer.
-Querying the :doc:`network interface from code
-  </library/network>` may indicate the network interface is still active with a
-  configured IP address, etc.
-- An active :doc:`REPL <repl>` appears continuous before and after soft reset, except in some unusual cases:

-  * If the :ref:`machine.USBDevice <machine.USBDevice>` class has been used to create a custom USB interface then any built-in USB serial device will appear to disconnect and reconnect as the custom USB interface must be cleared during reset.
-  * A serial UART REPL will restore its default hardware configuration (baud rate, etc).

-- CPU clock speed is usually not changed by a soft reset.
-- :doc:`RTC </library/machine.RTC>` configuration (i.e. setting of the current
-  time) is not changed by soft reset.

 .. _boot_sequence: